 - 6'6" Long Twitching Rod - Same action as the 6' but slightly longer and a little more backbone.
 I step up to this bigger rod primarily when fishing the bigger type of baits.

 - Custom Glass Spinning Rod - I use this 6'6" glass spinning rod when fishing smaller topwater bait.
 Great for clear water presentations where precise casting accuracy is critical.

 - Frog and Rat Rod - A 7'6" Telescoping.
 This rod lets me heave these baits in the middle of the slop and have the power to get them out.
 As for reels, I use medium retrieve reels.

-LINE- I generally use line ranging from 10 to 17 depending on the conditions.
-Remember heavier line is more buoyant.
-I use braid for fishing topwaters and for fishing frogs and rats in the slop (zero stretch).
+LINE- I generally use lines ranging from 10 to 17, depending on the conditions.
+Remember, a heavier line is more buoyant.
+I use a braid for fishing topwaters and fishing frogs and rats in the slop (zero stretch).